waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Hypothesis 2 (Full Party Blackout - ACTIVE):** The intended escape is to have the entire party faint in a wild battle, triggering a true blackout.
 This is the only remaining 'soft-reset' mechanic available.
     - **Execution Plan:**
       1. Trigger a wild battle.
-      2. Systematically faint all conscious Pokémon by using non-damaging moves (e.g., AGILITY, HAZE, CONFUSE RAY, FOCUS ENERGY) to waste turns and take damage.
+      2. Systematically faint all conscious Pokémon by using non-damaging moves or weakest attacks.
-      3. Avoid using damaging attacks unless absolutely necessary, and only the weakest possible option.
     - **Progress & Attempts:**
       - **Attempt 1 (FAILED):** Accidentally defeated a wild Growlithe with NEPTUNE's Body Slam.
 My assessment of Body Slam's power was incorrect.
       - **Attempt 2 (FAILED):** Successfully fainted SPARKY.
 Sent in NEPTUNE (3 HP) to faint next, but she accidentally defeated a wild Grimer with Body Slam.
       - **Attempt 3 (FAILED - Unreliable AI):** Used non-damaging move FOCUS ENERGY with REVENANT.
 The opponent AI proved unreliable, sometimes attacking and sometimes not, stalling progress.
-Hypothesis abandoned.
       - **Attempt 4 (FAILED - Unlucky Crits):** Used weakest damaging move HEADBUTT with REVENANT.
 This resulted in two consecutive critical hits, defeating the opponent instead of taking damage.
-Hypothesis abandoned.
+      - **Attempt 5 (FAILED - Weakest Attack Too Strong):** Used weakest damaging move STRENGTH with CRAG.
+This resulted in defeating the opponent instead of taking damage.
     - **Conclusion:** Previous methods are too unreliable.
 A new approach is needed.
-  - **Hypothesis 3 (Self-Inflicted Damage - ACTIVE):** The most reliable way to faint is to induce self-damage.
+  - **Hypothesis 3 (Self-Inflicted Damage - ABANDONED):** The most reliable way to faint is to induce self-damage.
+Plan was to use THRASH on REVENANT, but REVENANT fainted before this could be tested.
-    - **Execution Plan:**
-      1. Trigger a wild battle.
-      2. Use moves that cause self-harm, such as THRASH which leads to confusion.
-      3. The primary Pokémon for this will be REVENANT, as it is already at low health.
+  - **Hypothesis 4 (Re-test Blackout - ACTIVE):** The blackout hypothesis remains the most likely, despite execution difficulties.
+The plan is to continue seeking wild battles and attempting to faint the final Pokémon, CRAG.
+This is the only remaining 'soft-reset' mechanic available.

 # IV.
 Solved & Failed Puzzles